qatta93/btc-swap/README.md

 - 🔧 Built with Next.js and TypeScript
 - 🌐 Deployed on Vercel
 - 🔄 Optimized API calls with caching and periodic updates
+- 📝 Prepared for CMS integration with type-safe content management using Zustand

 ## 🔗 Live Demo